 The Most Dangerous Book in the World, a book written by a member of the neo-conservative movement, S.K.
 Bain, asserts that 9/11 was orchestrated around the elements of Aleister Crowley’s theories on magic.
 This is the same path being trod currently by Mark Passio.
 If you don’t understand how intel manufactures the Tin Foil Hat Patrol, you only have to read the dozens of rave reviews posted on Amazon concerning an obviously absurd book with near zero basis in reality.

 There’s no doubt Crowley was interesting: a great mountain climber, respected poet, from a distinguished family, and he experimented with drugs long before most people knew what they were.
 Crowley was obsessed with uncovering the science behind magic, but much of his work seems dated these days.
 And he was also a willing agent of British intelligence.
-His foray into a German secret society (OTO), which he later took over, reminds me greatly of a German military intelligence officer’s foray into a rightwing occult-based party, which he took over.
-I am speaking, of course, of Herr Hitler.
-In this regard, these two could be viewed as the grandmaster black magicians of their time, locked in combat on the astral plane.
+His foray into a German secret society (OTO), which began as a revival of the Illuminati, and which Crowley later took over, reminds me greatly of a German military intelligence officer’s foray into a rightwing occult-based party, which he took over.
+I am speaking of Adolf Hitler.
+In this regard, these two could be viewed as grandmaster black magicians of their time, locked in combat on the astral plane.
 Somehow, I suspect Rudolf Hess’s flight to Scotland involved their magical confrontations.
+The important thing to know about both people is they worked for military intelligence.

 Crowley’s primary legacy today could be Scientology, a mind control op constructed after the founder, L. Ron Hubbard, got involved with Crowley’s OTO lodge in California led by rocket scientist Jack Parsons.